 Other resources for converting scores

 There are numerous other websites that have charts or calculators that can (again, roughly) convert the scores.
 As the new scoring system becomes the new norm, the need for conversion will disappear.
 For the 2018 admission cycle, which opened May 1, 2017, about 55% of medical schools (yes, I went through this document and counted) will accept scores from the old and new MCAT.
 Some schools have adopted a policy of accepting any MCAT scores that were taken within the 3 years prior to admission, regardless of the version.
 Therefore, having an understanding of how the two types of scores compare can be useful.
 Maybe you’re reading this post to see how your score on the new MCAT compares with that of the brother/sister/boyfriend/girlfriend/cousin who took the version prior to 2015, who knows?
-I do know that a portion of you are looking for study resources for the MCAT or are considering retaking it, consider checking out Magoosh’s MCAT course to help prepare.
+I do know that a portion of you are looking for study resources for the MCAT or are considering retaking it, so consider checking out Magoosh’s MCAT course to help prepare.
 We offer 300 video lessons and over 700 questions, which can be taken as practice tests or split up for review.
 Plus, you have email access to MCAT experts as part of your subscription.

 Kat Thomson is the Magoosh MCAT curriculum manager and has a PhD in medical sociology from UC San Francisco.
 This blog post also contains contributions from Burton Shen, who recently finished his residency and now practices internal medicine and pediatrics.